MicrosoftDocs/PowerShell-Docs-Modules/reference/ps-modules/Microsoft.PowerShell.SecretStore/Unlock-SecretStore.md

 ```

 ## DESCRIPTION

 This cmdlet unlocks SecretStore for the current user with the provided password.
-It can be used to unlock SecretStore when the configuration requires a password and the prompt configuration option is disabled.
+It can be used to
+unlock SecretStore when the configuration requires a password and the prompt configuration option is
-The provided password will be applied to the current session, and will become invalid after the 'PasswordTimeout' time elapses.
+disabled.
+The provided password will be applied to the current session, and will become invalid
-If no password is provided by parameter argument, the user will be safely prompted for the password.
+after the **PasswordTimeout** time elapses.
+If no password is provided by parameter argument, the
+user will be safely prompted for the password.

 ## EXAMPLES

 ### Example 1

 ```powershell
 PS C:\> Get-Secret secret1 -Vault LocalStore
 Get-Secret: A valid password is required to access the Microsoft.PowerShell.SecretStore vault.